Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Experiments

-As shown in Table \ref{table:2-arbitrary}, our method is robust to different noise levels and achieves SOTA performance on all metrics.
-Under extreme conditions of ImageNet dataset, we outperform Restormer by more than 0.5dB in PSNR.
-Additionally, we achieve a large improvement in perceptual metrics in all datasets.
-Such great improvement brings significant perceptual enhancement, which can be clearly seen in Figure \ref{fig:arbitrary}.
+As illustrated in Table \ref{table:2-arbitrary}, our method demonstrates robustness across various noise levels and achieves SOTA performance on all metrics.
+Under extreme conditions of the ImageNet~\cite{russakovsky2015imagenet} dataset, we outperform Restormer by more than 0.5dB in PSNR.
+Furthermore, we achieve substantial improvements in perception-based metrics in all datasets.
+This notable enhancement directly translates into improved perceptual quality, as vividly depicted in Figure \ref{fig:arbitrary}.
+Whether dealing with irregular animal fur, intricate grass patterns, or structured circular designs, our method consistently exhibits superior performance when compared to alternative approaches.
+This experiment substantiates the robustness of our method across a spectrum of noise levels and evaluation metrics.